 Ronan Kyle Peterson

 A studio potter in Chapel Hill, North Carolina, Ronan Kyle Peterson creates brightly colored, thrown and altered forms.
 His work has been shown in galleries across the country, including AKAR Gallery, Mudfire Gallery and Cedar Creek Gallery, and he has conducted workshops throughout the country.
-He will throw, alter and assemble a variety of forms, then decorate them with slips and terra sigillata.
+He will throw, alter and assemble a variety of forms, then use slips and terra sigillata to enhance the surfaces.